Difference Between Cover Letter and Letter of Interest

 Candidates should always use fonts like times new Roman, Aerial, and Calibri body for their cover letter, and it should not be more than one page.

-It usually states which position you are applying for.
+It states which position you are applying for.
 You can write a cover letter only when the company advertises for an open position or job vacancy.

 A cover letter contains additional information such as professional experience, general skills, education, work experience, etc. The content of a cover letter should be specific to the post of vacancy.

-What is Letter of Interest?
+What is a Letter of Interest?

 A candidate can write a letter of interest to a company without any specified job.
 A letter of interest can help you search for a new job.